panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getsequencepoints-method.md

 ## <a name="parameters"></a>Parametry
  `cPoints`
- [in] A `ULONG32` , která obdrží velikost `offsets`, `documents`, `lines`, `columns`, `endLines`, a `endColumns` pole.
+ [in] A `ULONG32` that receives the size of the `offsets`, `documents`, `lines`, `columns`, `endLines`, and `endColumns` arrays.

  `pcPoints`
- [out] Ukazatel `ULONG32` , která obdrží délka vyrovnávací paměti musí obsahovat body sekvence.
+ [out] A pointer to a `ULONG32` that receives the length of the buffer required to contain the sequence points.

  `offsets`
- [in] Pole pro uložení Microsoft intermediate language (MSIL) posun od začátku metody pro body sekvence.
+ [in] An array in which to store the Microsoft intermediate language (MSIL) offsets from the beginning of the method for the sequence points.

  `documents`
- [in] Pole ve kterých se mají ukládat dokumenty, ve kterých jsou umístěny body sekvence.
+ [in] An array in which to store the documents in which the sequence points are located.

  `lines`
- [in] Pole pro uložení řádky v dokumentech, na kterých jsou umístěny body sekvence.
+ [in] An array in which to store the lines in the documents at which the sequence points are located.

  `columns`
- [in] Pole pro uložení sloupce v dokumentech, na kterých jsou umístěny body sekvence.
+ [in] An array in which to store the columns in the documents at which the sequence points are located.

  `endLines`
- [in] Pole řádků v dokumentech, na které odkazuje sekvence end.
+ [in] The array of lines in the documents at which the sequence points end.

  `endColumns`
- [in] Pole sloupců v dokumentech, na které odkazuje sekvence end.
+ [in] The array of columns in the documents at which the sequence points end.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: